pkande/xs2a/doc/SPI_Developer_Guide.md

     |updatePsuidentification | href Type              | The link to the payment initiation, which needs to be updated by the PSU identification if not delivered yet|

-   * getAuthorisationSubResources with the **paymentId** and returns authorisation sub resources
+   * getAuthorisationSubResources with the **paymentId** and returns authorisation sub resources (e.g. a list of authorisation ids)

    * getAuthorisationScaStatus with **paymentId** (ASPSP identifier of the payment, associated with the authorisation) and **authorisationId** (authorisation identifier).
 This method will return SCA status of the authorisation.